ocodista/vscode-autosave-ext/README.md

 Forget about CTRL + S!

-Save your progress whenever the file is free of problem.
+Save your progress whenever the file is free of errors.

-*Works better with `editor.formatOnSave: true`*
+*Works best with `editor.formatOnSave: true`.*

-Use your time to focus on what matters: **writting quality code!**
+Use your time to focus on what matters: **writing quality code!**

 ## Demo
 ![demo](https://github.com/CB0rghi/vscode-autosave-ext/raw/main/demo.gif)